sislinigeria/Arcade-Game-Clone/README.md

 * Unzip the downloaded folder to your local disk
 * Inside the Game Folder, Double click on *index.html*
 * Then start playing.

+## How to play
+The objective of the game is to move the queen to the water without colliding with the enemies.
+* Use the **Up Arrow** key to move the queen (Player) up one tile at a time.
+* Use the **Down Arrow** key to move the queen (Player) down one tile at a time
+* Use the **Left Arrow** key to move to the left side of the screen one tile at a time
+* Use the **Right Arrow** key to move to the right side of the screen one tile at a time.

+Move the queen to the water, avoid colliding with the enemies.

 ## Contributing